-- Operation of the Execution Monitor - Parameters of the Sleep-monitoring Algorithm - Configuring the Parameters of the Sleep-Monitoring Algorithm - Situations That Cause the Execution Monitor to Force a Sleep Interval
+- Operation of the Execution Monitor - Parameters of the Sleep-monitoring Algorithm - Configuring the Parameters of the Sleep-Monitoring Algorithm - Situations that Cause the Execution Monitor to Force a Sleep Interval - Situations that Prevent the Execution Monitor from Providing Sufficient Sleep Time

-In addition to the sleep time that is added to the scan cycle (based on the minimum sleep time and minimum cycle time parameters), an execution monitor uses a sleep-monitoring algorithm that is based on a maximum execution load (percentage of CPU usage).
-For the default execution load (90% CPU usage), the execution monitor measures the length of time that the controller sleeps during the execution time limit of 9 ms and ensures that the controller sleeps for at least 1 ms.
+In addition to the sleep time that is added to the scan cycle (based on the minimum sleep time and minimum cycle time parameters), the execution monitor uses a sleep-monitoring algorithm that is based on a maximum execution load (percentage of CPU usage).
+For the default execution load (90% CPU usage), the execution monitor measures the length of time that the controller sleeps during the monitor interval of 10 ms and ensures that the controller sleeps for at least 1 ms.

-By measuring the sleep time, the execution monitor ensures that the controller allows the other applications to access the computer resources for the specified execution load.
+By measuring the sleep time, the execution monitor ensures that the controller allows the other applications to access the computer resources while the controller sleeps.
 The execution monitor also provides the safety net in cases where there are programming errors (for example, an infinite loop in OB100) that are not handled with other mechanisms.

-The difference between the forced sleep intervals and the minimum sleep time is that the controller can interrupt the minimum sleep time to handle interrupts (such as OB35 or OB40), but cannot interrupt the forced sleep intervals.
+The difference between the forced sleep intervals and the minimum sleep time is that the controller can interrupt the minimum sleep time to handle interrupts (such as OB35 or OB40), but cannot interrupt the forced execution sleep time.